 - reaching EQF level 5 for competence on coordinating DRM.

-The general assumption is that the target audience of the curriculum (the DRM focal points of the 3 cities) start from an EQF level 2 of knowledge and competence for DRM.
-The current level of knowledge on DRM will be measured at the beginning of the curriculum.
+The general assumption was that the target audience of the curriculum (the DRM focal points of the 3 cities) start from an EQF level 2 of knowledge and competence for DRM.

 |Knowledge||EQF level 2 of knowledge – basic factual knowledge of the field of DRM||EQF level 5 of knowledge – comprehensive, specialized, factual and theoretical knowledge of the field of DRM and an awareness of the boundaries of that knowledge|

 |Skills||EQF level 2 of competence – work on DRM under supervision, with some autonomy||EQF level 5 of competence – ability to coordinate and supervise DRM processes; review and develop perfor-mance of self and others|